bacontime/blog-mirror/nature/astrosymbols.md

 <tr>
 <td class="catsym">Sol<br>☉</td>
 <td>It's the sun.</td>
 <td>the word sol means "the sun".
-Speaking of grecoroman myth, it's often associated with Apollo (who does some future sight business), and Helios (who rides around with his sky horses.)</td>
+Speaking of grecoroman myth, it's often associated with Apollo (who does some future sight business), and Helios (who rides around with his sky horses.).
+Associated with gold by alchemists.</td>
 </tr>
 </table>